Camp Nou: History

-Apart from hosting Barcelona, Camp Nou is home to the Catalan team.
+As well as hosting Barcelona, the Camp Nou is home to the Catalan team.
 The stadium is frequently used for other football events.
 The European Cup final between Milan and Steaua București was held on 24 May 1989, with the Italian club winning 4–0.
-Camp Nou hosted part of the football competition, including the final, in the 1992 Summer Olympics.
+The Camp Nou hosted part of the football competition, including the final, in the 1992 Summer Olympics.
 In preparation for these matches, two additional tiers of seating were installed over the previous roof-line.

-Camp Nou underwent little change after 1982, except for the opening of the club museum in 1984.
+The Camp Nou opened the Barcelona club museum in 1984.
 The stadium was renovated in 1993–94, in which the pitch was lowered by 2.5 metres (8 feet), the security gap that separated the lawn from the galleries was removed, and standing room was eliminated in favour of individual seating.
-A new press box, renovation of the presidential grandstand and boxes, new parking under the main grandstand, and new lighting and sound systems were completed in time for the 1998–99 season.
-During 1998–99, UEFA rated Camp Nou a five-star stadium for its services and functionalities.
-Although popularly called Camp Nou, the stadium’s official name was actually “Estadi del FC Barcelona” since its completion, and it was not until the 2000-01 season that club members voted to officially rename the stadium to its popular nickname.
+A new press box, renovation of the presidential grandstand and boxes, new parking under the main grandstand and new lighting and sound systems were completed in time for the 1998–99 season.
+During 1998–99, UEFA rated the Camp Nou a five-star stadium for its services and functionalities.
+Although popularly called the Camp Nou, the stadium's official name was actually “Estadi del Barcelona” since its completion, and it was not until the 2000–01 season that club members voted to officially rename the stadium to its popular nickname.

-The facilities now included a memorabilia shop, mini-pitches for training matches, and a chapel for the players.
-The stadium also houses the second-most visited museum in Catalonia, FC Barcelona Museum, which receives more than 1.2 million visitors per year.
+The facilities now include a memorabilia shop, mini-pitches for training matches and a chapel for the players.
+The stadium also houses the second-most visited museum in Catalonia, the Barcelona Museum, which receives more than 1.2 million visitors per year.

 On 1 October 2017, Barcelona's league match against Las Palmas was played in an empty Camp Nou due to political turmoil in the region.

+In 2022, music streaming service Spotify reached a deal with Barcelona to acquire the naming rights to the stadium for four years in a deal worth $310 million.
+The stadium was rebranded as the Spotify Camp Nou in July 2022.